 Raspberries and Blackberries

-We had our favorite patches, but if you go foraging for wild berries, you can find them at the edge of the woods, along the roadside, or among the tall grasses underneath overhead powerlines.
+You don’t need Catherine’s Foraging Journal to tell you where to find the best berry patches.
+You can forage for wild berries at the edge of the woods, along the roadside, or among the tall grasses underneath overhead powerlines.
 Make sure to wear long pants, long-sleeved shirts, and boots because the stalks are thorny.
-Also, remember, humans, aren’t the only animals to eat berries, and watch out for bears and snakes.
+Also, remember, humans, aren’t the only animals to eat berries.
+Watch out for bears and snakes.

 In Western Pennsylvania, black raspberries (above) begin to ripen around July 4 and a couple of weeks later, blackberries (right) become available to harvest.